A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Twist Defects of the Majorana Surface Code

 If $\varphi$ is a permutation of the anyon labels, we say that $\varphi$ is a symmetry if it preserves the fusion rules and statistics (see Appendix~\ref{app:Anyon_Statistics}) of the anyons~\cite{Barkeshli_defects_gauging2019}.
 In two-dimensional topologically ordered systems, (transparent) domain walls are one-dimensional defects that are associated with symmetries of the anyon labels \cite{Kitaev_Kong,Twist_Symmetry_Review_Teo_2016,Barkeshli_defects_gauging2019}.
 An anyon $a$ crossing the wall (in a given direction) is transformed into $\varphi(a)$ where $\varphi$ is the symmetry associated with the domain wall.
 If $a$ crosses the wall in the opposite direction, it is transformed into $\varphi^{-1}(a)$.

 Domain walls can terminate at point-like twist defects (``twists" for short)~\cite{Kitaev_Kong,Twist_Symmetry_Review_Teo_2016,Barkeshli_defects_gauging2019,Wen_Twists2013,Barkeshli_Nematic_States2012,Defects_Abelian_states,Twists_genons,Twist_Liquid}.
-It has been shown that these twist defects are closely related to non-Abelian anyons \cite{Bombin_Twists, TEE_with_twist, Defects_Abelian_states}, and can be used for topological quantum computation in surface codes \cite{Holes_Twists_SurfaceCode, Bombin_Twists, Bombin_twists_code_deformation,Twists_genons,Webster_Bartlett_Defects2020}.
+It has been shown that these twist defects are closely related to non-Abelian anyons \cite{Bombin_Twists, TEE_with_twist, Defects_Abelian_states,Dua_Twists_Majorana_stats}, and can be used for topological quantum computation in surface codes \cite{Holes_Twists_SurfaceCode, Bombin_Twists, Bombin_twists_code_deformation,Twists_genons,Webster_Bartlett_Defects2020}.
 Twists can be classified by the permutation that is enacted on an anyon encircling the twist in a clockwise direction.
 If a domain wall associated with symmetry permutation $\varphi$ terminates at two twists, one will be a $\varphi$ twist, and the other will be a $\varphi^{-1}$ twist.

-We now detail the features of twist defects in the MSC.
-In this model we have three non-vacuum anyon labels (either $\lbrace R,G,B\rbrace $ or $\lbrace RG,GB,BR\rbrace$) that can be permuted in any way while still preserving the anyonic data, and hence the anyons possess an $S_3$ symmetry.
+We now introduce the twist defects appearing in the MSC.
+While some examples of MSC twists have previously appeared in the literature~\cite{Maj_Ferm_Codes,QC_with_MFCs}, we establish here their fundamental features and provide their exhaustive categorization\footnote{Note that twists have appeared in the MSC context for codes conceptually equivalent to bosonic codes.
+In Ref.~\cite{QC_with_MFCs}, one of the MSC stabilizer colors is implemented as a parity constraint (i.e. the Majoranas are located on ``hexons" or ``tetrons") and the others are actively measured.
+This yields a code which is a Majorana realization of a bosonic surface code and hence the twists considered are those of the surface code.
+This corresponds to a restricted class of MSC twists: only bosonic $Z_2$ twists of a single type (e.g. $T_\textsf{B}$) can be included in such setups.}.
+In this model we have three non-vacuum anyon labels (either $\lbrace \textsf{R},\textsf{G},\textsf{B}\rbrace $ or $\lbrace \textsf{RG},\textsf{GB},\textsf{BR}\rbrace$) that can be permuted in any way while still preserving the anyonic data, and hence the anyons possess an $S_3$ symmetry.
 Any non-identity element of the permutation group $S_3$ either swaps a pair of labels, generating a cyclic group $Z_2$, or it is a length-3 cycle, generating the subgroup $Z_3$.
 Thus domain walls and twists in the MSC are either of type $Z_2$ or $Z_3$.